medwf/sorting_algorithms/README.md

 102. task 102:

 - Write a function that sorts an array of integers in ascending order using the Counting sort algorithm

+103. task:

+- Write a function that sorts an array of integers in ascending order using the Merge sort algorithm